 Manual for FR24 streaming: https://feed.flightradar24.com/fr24feed-manual.pdf

 For more information about getting data off our receiver, see Bloominglabs_ADS-B.

 Scanner Icecast internet feed

-In April 2015 we revieved a Uniden 996T Digital Scanner on long-term loan by a very generous member of the public.
+In April 2015 we revieved a Uniden 996T Digital Scanner on long-term loan by a very generous member of the public (now a member).
 This is a top end scanner that can receive the P25 digital mode used by our local emergency services and elsewhere across our state.
 We have an Icecast server to stream a feed from this radio so members can listen in remotely.

 There are a lot of moving parts to get the scanner feed available at the moment.
 There is a troubleshooting page here for reference: Scanner.

 WiFi Mesh - pending

 There have been a number of people/groups interested in setting up various types of wifi meshes in town over the years.
 As of late 2018 there is a renewed effort which we hope to be able to participate with.
 If/when we are able to link up to this Ham mesh we will list more details here.

 This is very open ended.
 Firstly, it's just a proof of concept to see if we/anyone can get a reliable link up to connect different parts of town off the grid.
 The hardest part about this is geography.
 Bloomington has a big "hump" that runs across the middle of town so it's hard to get the line-of-sight required for wifi.
 However we have a neighbor which should be linked up to this new mesh system soon...
 There are multiple ways to implement a mesh, as mentioned above the current lead contender is Ham focused.
 There is room for multiple mesh networks serving different purposes (ham and part15).
 However we are interested in working with anyone interested in pushing this project forward.